Azure/iot-edge-v1/doc/devbox_setup.md

 This section shows you how to set up a development environment for the Azure IoT Gateway SDK on Ubuntu.

-1. The following packages are needed and they can be installed with the following commands:
+1. The following packages are needed and they can be installed with the following commands (libglib2.0-dev is required for ble module/sample.):
 ```
 sudo apt-get update
 sudo apt-get install curl build-essential libcurl4-openssl-dev git cmake libssl-dev uuid-dev valgrind libglib2.0-dev